Today's Articles

 Camille Nickerson

 Nickerson was born into a talented Creole musical family in the French Quarter of New Orleans.
 At nine, she was the pianist for the Nickerson Ladies' Orchestra, directed by her father.
-She attended Oberlin Conservatory, earning a Bachelor of Music in 1916 and a Master in Music degree in 1932.
-She also was a member of Pi Kappa Lambda and the national honor society in music.
+She attended Oberlin Conservatory, earning a Bachelor of Music in 1916 and a Master of Music degree in 1932.
+She was also a member of Pi Kappa Lambda, the national honor society in music.
 While at Oberlin, she began to compose and publish Creole music.

-"When Love is Done" was her first publication.
+Her first publication was "When Love is Done."
 She returned to New Orleans to teach with her father at the Nickerson School of Music.
 She debuted as a concert artist, playing in cities including Atlanta, Birmingham, and Nashville.
 Her stage name, "The Louisiana Lady," was enhanced by her genuine Creole dress; audiences in the U.S. and Europe were enthusiastic about her performances.

 She also collected and arranged songs to preserve her native culture.
 Nickerson gave up performing to become part of Howard University's music faculty.
 She instructed from 1926-1962, retiring as professor emeritus.
 Her master’s thesis, "Afro-Creole Music of Louisiana," highlighted Creole folk music and the impressive accomplishments of Black musicians in the field.